honda-research-institute/WeakOnlineSegmentation/README.md

-# Weakly Supervised Online Segmentation
+# Weakly Supervised Online Action Segmentation

-This is the code for the paper "Weakly Supervised Online Segmentation in Multiview Instructional Videos" accepted in CVPR 22.
+This is the code for the paper "Weakly Supervised Online Action Segmentation in Multiview Instructional Videos" accepted in CVPR 22.

 Main Software Requirements: